|Guide||♦||115 Triplogs||0 Topics|

 Ground Squirrel Heaven

-This hike is a loop that ascends to the top of Shell Ridge, travels along the top of the ridge, descends into Pine Canyon, and follows Pine Creek back to the trail head.
+This hike is a loop that ascends to the top of Shell Ridge, travels along the top of the ridge, descends into Pine Canyon, and follows Pine Creek back to the trailhead.
 You will most likely see hundreds of California ground squirrels and the predators that rely upon them.

 The Wall Point Road continues almost level before you turn left onto Dusty Road (another fire road).
 The Wall Point Road continues to the southeast if you're interested in a longer loop.
 Dusty Road travels through a dense forest of oak and Coulter pines.
-The Coulter pine has the largest cone of any pine species, and you would be in serious trouble if one hit you on the head.
-They commonly weigh 5 pounds, but the good news is that Coulter pines don't grow very tall so a falling cone wouldn't be moving too fast by the time it bonked you on the noggin.
+The Coulter pine has the most massive cone of any pine species, and you would be in serious trouble if one hit you on the head.
+They commonly weigh 5 pounds, but the good news is that Coulter pines don't grow very tall, so a falling cone wouldn't be moving too fast by the time it bonked you on the noggin.